 biography

-Since 2020, Melemed has lived in Finland.
-His success following the 2017 Maj Lind Piano Competition, coupled with his fluency in Finnish from Columbia University language courses, launched his successful performance career with invitations to perform with nearly all of Finland’s orchestras and at major music festivals.
+Since 2020, Melemed has been based in Finland.
+His success at the 2017 Maj Lind International Piano Competition, together with his fluency in Finnish from Columbia University language studies, helped launch a major performance career there, with invitations from nearly all of Finland’s orchestras and many of its leading festivals.
+Former teachers include Dean Arvidson, Alexander Korsantia, Olga Rogach, and William Smiddy.

 awards